The ISU Digital Repository

 The final, published version of a paper.
 The Publisher's Version includes the publisher's typesetting, copy-edits, comments, supplemental data, hyperlinks, and other standardized changes.

 Some subscription journals have chosen to make all of their content open access after an embargo, a set amount of time, has passed.
 This time period is usually between 1 to 2 years but can be as short as 2 months and as long as 10 years.

-Some embargoes only allow sharing for Preprints or Postprints, but some journals also lift allow sharing the Publisher's Version after an embargo.
+Some jourbals only allow sharing Preprints or Postprints, but others also allow sharing the Publisher's Version after an embargo.
 You can use Sherpa Romeo to see your publisher's copyright policies about self-archiving.

 Materials available in Iowa State University Digital Repository can be used by anyone with an internet connection, anywhere in the world.
 This frees your scholarship from behind subscription paywalls and provides your work with an international platform.

 Content deposited in Iowa State University Digital Repository are given a stable, permanent URL.
 This means that when you link to your works in the repository, or when your colleagues cite your research, users will always be able to find it—no matter how many times you redesign your Web sites.